-As a result, the Office of the City Auditor has recommended that the Parks Department draft a new ordinance, titled "One Day Special Events".
+As a result, the Office of the City Auditor has recommended that the Parks Department draft a new ordinance, titled "One Day Special Events", in order to officially establish, approve, and document a set rate to be charged.
 The ordinance could list out each Parks Department Special Event that the rates would be applied to, without specifying individual dates.
-In doing so, the need to resubmit a separate ordinance request every year for each individual event would be eliminated.
-As a result, this would establish an official "One Day Special Event Fee", reduce the annual work load of both Parks and the City Clerks offices, as well as eliminate the annual audit finding in the Finance Department's "Annual Licensing Audit".
+In doing so, the need to resubmit a separate ordinance request every year for each event would be eliminated.
+In addition, it would establish an official "One Day Special Event Fee", reduce the annual work load of both Parks and the City Clerks offices; by reducing the number of ordinance requests being processed, as well as eliminate the annual audit finding in the "Annual Licensing Audit".